clojure-vim/clj-refactor.nvim/README.md

 # Usage

 All commands are mapped under the `cr` prefix and use a two letter mnemonic shortcut.
-E.g. `crrs` for `:CRRenameSymbol`.
-The full list is below.
+E.g. `crrs` for `Clojure Refactor Rename Symbol`.The full list is below.

 # Installation